 “Wet AMD is caused when abnormal blood vessels grow into the macular area, which is responsible for central vision.
 Blood or fluid can leak from these vessels, causing scarring and rapid loss of vision.
 The good news is that, with prompt treatment, deterioration can be stopped in its tracks and a person’s sight saved.
 We urge referrers to act quickly upon discovering any symptoms for Wet AMD.
 This disease only deteriorates the vision and we want to help stop this.

 We have established fast track referral pathways for optometrists and GPs that ensures the moment they become concerned that their patient may have Wet AMD, they can contact us for an appointment.
 We aim to see, diagnose and treat patients within one week or sooner, well within the time recommended by the NICE Institute and Royal college of Ophthalmology AMD guidelines.”Barmak Zadeh, Consultant Lead at Practice Plus Group

-Our national mobile AMD service is run out of our CQC-rated ‘Outstanding’ Ophthalmology centre in Rochdale, and includes a number of mobile units across the North West, Yorkshire and Winchester.
-We also offer AMD treatment in our Shepton Mallet and Gillingham hospitals.
+Our national mobile AMD service is run out of our CQC-rated ‘Outstanding’ Ophthalmology centre in Rochdale Hospital, and includes a number of mobile units across the North West, Yorkshire and Winchester.
+We also offer AMD treatment in our Shepton Mallet Hospital and Gillingham hospital.